connecteev/laravel-email-campaigns-spatie/docs/introduction.md

 **THIS PACKAGE IS STILL IN DEVELOPMENT, DO NOT USE YET**

-This package allows to easily send out email campaigns to a list of subscribers.
+This package allows you to send out email campaigns to a list of subscribers effortlessly.

-Let's take a quick look at how the package can be used.
-First, you must create an email list:
+Let’s take a quick look at how to use the package.
+First, create an email list:

 ```php
 $emailList = EmailList::create('newsletter subscribers');
 ```

-Next, you can subscribe some people to a list.
-There's also support for [double opt-in subscriptions](https://docs.spatie.be/laravel-email-campaigns/v1/working-with-lists/using-double-opt-in/)
+Next, we subscribe people to a list.
+There's also support for [double opt-in subscriptions](https://docs.spatie.be/laravel-email-campaigns/v1/working-with-lists/using-double-opt-in/) are made available.

 ```php
 $emailList->subscribe('john@example.com');